Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added the `EmbedHostObject` method (embeds a instance of simple class, structure or delegate to script code).
+   Added the `EmbedHostType` method (embeds a host type to script code).

    =============
    DOCUMENTATION